-- 1. The applicant must furnish data on the final subdivision plat in digitized form, and/or as required, to by the community development director. - 2.
-The city is authorized to determine must design on this plat the location and size of all pipe, valves, fire hydrants, fittings and stubs to lots, consistent with design regulations promulgated by the community development director in conjunction with the city's water services provider.
+- 1. The applicant must furnish data on the final subdivision plat in digitized form, and/or as required, to by the community development director. - of all pipe, valves, fire hydrants, fittings and stubs to lots, consistent with design regulations promulgated by the community development director in conjunction with the city's water services provider.
 The city must It will then furnish to the owner/applicant copies of this the final plat with a list of materials that will include the total linear feet of main to be extended. - 3.
 With this information the applicant will take bids from contractors and when the contract is awarded, furnish the city with a copy of the contract.